ozanlimited/ozanpay-php-sdk/README.md

 # Requirements

-PHP 5.3 and later.
+PHP 5.3 and above.

-### Note
+# Contact Us

-Minimum TLS v1.2 will be supported after July 2018.
-Please upgrade your openssl version to minimum 1.0.1.
-If you have any questions, please open an issue on Github or contact us at integration@ozan.com.
+If you have any questions, please create an issue on Github or contact us at itsupport@ozan.com.

 # Installation

 ### Composer

-You can install the bindings via [Composer](http://getcomposer.org/).
+You can install the sdk via [Composer](http://getcomposer.org/).
 Run the following command:

 ```bash
 composer require ozanlimited/ozanpay-php-sdk